AndyButland/UmbracoPersonalisationGroups/ReadMe.md

  - Back to "Content", as a child of the node you just created, create a node of type **Personalisation Group** called, for example, *Weekday morning visitors*
      - Set the **Match** option to **All**
 	 - Set the **Duration in group** option to **Page**
 	     - If you select other options here, the groups will become "sticky".
 For example if someone comes to your home page that's personalised based on a querystring parameter, if they then return to the page by default they will no longer match the group (as the querystring value is no longer there).
-But selecting **Session** or **Visitor** you can make the visitor stick to the group they matched origianlly (using a cookie).
+But selecting **Session** or **Visitor** you can make the visitor stick to the group they matched originally (using a cookie).
 	 - Add a new criteria of type **Day of week** and tick the boxes for Monday to Friday.
 	 - Add a second criteria of type **Time of day** and add a range of 0000 to 1200
 	 - Save and publish